gdanieli/wokon-inventory-tracker/README.md

-# 🛍️ Wokon Inventory tracker
+# 🛍️ Wokon Inventory Tracker

 A Streamlit app showing how to read and modify a product database.
 Behind the scenes this uses a ebay SDK, but you can easily replace it with whatever your favorite platform is.